mdcourse/mdcourse.github.io/docs/source/chapters/chapter7.rst

 Implement the Virial equation
 -----------------------------

-Let us add the following method to the *Utilities* class.
+Let us add the following method to the *Measurements* class.

-.. label:: start_Utilities_class
+.. label:: start_Measurements_class

 .. code-block:: python